ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 ### Component Structure and File Exports:

-Components and files containing functions used application-wide should follow the following.
+Components and files containing functions used application-wide should adhere to the guidelines listed below.

 #### Guidelines: